How do I Treat Frizz & Flyaways?

 Looking after your hair type

-Frizzy hair is always to be expected in fine hair types.
-What makes things worse is the moisture heavy products that help fight frizz in medium and coarse hair will weigh down hair.
+Fine hair types are often prone to Frizz.
+What makes things worse is the moisture heavy products that help fight frizz in medium and coarse hair will weigh down fine hair.
 So when it comes to your hair care, less is definitely more.
 It’s important to keep a consistent hair care routine filled with keratin and moisturisers, including leave-in conditioners and clarifying shampoos, and also avoid excessive heat styling.
+If you can’t stay away from the heat, always make sure you apply a clarifying shampoos, and also avoid excessive heat styling.
 If you can’t stay away from the heat, always make sure you apply a heat protection spray first and keep the temperature low on your styler.

 If you have medium hair it’s important to keep those frizz and flyaways at bay by using heat protection and care products that won’t weigh your hair down.
 With this in mind, we recommend a routine consisting of weekly/bi-weekly shampoo and conditioning to cleanse and rebalance your hair.
 To avoid weighing your hair down with too much moisture, fight your damage with lightweight oils and sprays.